kev-pinto-qodea/bq_code_checker/system_context.md

 * Variable names are descriptive and consistently prefixed (e.g., v_).
 * All parameters and variables are initialized with safe defaults to prevent runtime errors.
 * Variables are snake case (eg., v_first_name)
+* Verify that all declared variables are utilised within the code

 3. **Transaction Management:**